zabbix-tools/zabbix-pgsql-partitioning/README.md

 Scripts for partitioning the Zabbix database on PostgreSQL.

+### Repair `c_event_recovery_1` on Zabbix 3.2+

+The following is only valid if your `events` table is partitioned prior to upgrading to Zabbix v3.2+.

+* Stop the Zabbix server when you see the following log entry:

+      query failed: [0] PGRES_FATAL_ERROR:ERROR:  insert or update on table "event_recovery" violates foreign key constraint "c_event_recovery_1"

+* Run the repair script:

+      $ psql -U zabbix -d zabbix < repair-zabbix-3.2.0.sql

+* Restart Zabbix server to resume database upgrade
+* Email author gratitude or grudge

 ### Install management functions

     $ psql -U zabbix -d zabbix < bootstrap.sql